goldsami/studying/languages/rust/README.md

 ## Cargo

-To create project with carho:
+To create project with cargo:

 ```sh
 $ cargo new project_name